Types of accidents and claims that can increase your rate

 Learn more about what steps to take following an accident.

 It may seem unfair, but accidents that aren't your fault may still increase your rate in some states.

 Comprehensive claims (events beyond your control)

 Comprehensive claims include theft, vandalism, fire, chipped/cracked glass, hitting an animal, and acts of nature.
-They remain on your record for a period of years (typically three, but can vary by state) and could raise your insurance rate.
-But, because you have no control over these, insurance companies may not raise your rate as much as they will for an at-fault accident.
+They remain on your record for a period of years (varies by state) and could raise your insurance rate.
+But, because you have no control over these, insurance companies may not raise your rate as much as they would for an at-fault accident.

 Insurers consider comprehensive claims because they suggest a higher risk for a future claim.
 For example: If you hit a deer once, insurers view you as more likely to have another claim.

-Small accident forgiveness: Your rate won’t go up if you have a small claim of $500 or less.
-In most states, you get Small Accident Forgiveness as soon as you start your Progressive policy.
+Small accident forgiveness: Your rate won't go up if you have a small claim of $500 or less.
+As of November 2022, you get Small Accident Forgiveness in most states as soon as you start your Progressive policy.

-Large accident forgiveness: You can get this benefit in most states if you’ve been a Progressive customer for at least five years and accident-free for three straight years.
+Large accident forgiveness: You can get this benefit in most states if you've been a Progressive customer for at least five years and accident and violation-free for up to five years.
 Then your rate will not increase if you have an accident.
 Large Accident Forgiveness can vary by state.

 If you got into an accident and are looking for ways to ensure you're getting the lowest rate possible, see our tips to get cheap car insurance.

 Looking for more information about auto insurance?
 Our car insurance resource center has you covered.